khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_6.md

 <!-- TODO reorganize the following to conclude sections at their end -->

-(i) The weakness of Muslim ibn Khālid al-Zanjī; Ibn Ḥajar said, “He was truthful, but made many errors.”
-(ii) The _ʿanʿanah_ of Ibn Jurayj, who was a _mudallis_; perhaps he actually took it from Khālid ibn Abī Anūf, who narrated it from ʿAtā as follows:
+i.
+The weakness of Muslim ibn Khālid al-Zanjī; Ibn Ḥajar said, “He was truthful, but made many errors.” ii.
+The _ʿanʿanah_ of Ibn Jurayj, who was a _mudallis_; perhaps he actually took it from Khālid ibn Abī Anūf, who narrated it from ʿAtā as follows:

 \begin{mdframed}[style=narration, frametitle={Narration}]
 I came across two hundred Companions of the Messenger of Allāh \pbuh in this mosque (i.e. Masjid al-Ḥarām, Makkah): when the Imam had said “Nor of those who go astray,” they raised their voices in \textit{āmīn} (in one narration: I heard the thundering sound of their \textit{āmīn}).